ApiLogicServer/API_Fiddle/1. Learn APIs using Flask SqlAlchemy/readme.md

 * how the arguments are specified
 * how exactly are request/response objects structured, etc.

 Resolving these is a substantial design task, requiring considerable time and experience.
-Standard such as **JSON:API** can therefore save time and improve quality.
+Standards such as **JSON:API** can therefore save time and improve quality.

 &nbsp;